OUR TEAM

 Mr. Joe Sibiya

 As Science Engagement Officer I am responsible for coordinating Science Education and Outreach activities at SAEON Ndlovu Node.
 The activities I coordinate include science camps, school based science projects, educator workshops and webinars with the aim of creating awareness of environmental issues amongst learners, educators and the general public.
-My interest is to encourage learners to appreciate the value of science in their daily lives and to follow careers in environmental sciences.
+My interest is to encourage learners to appreciate the value of science in their daily lives and to follow careers in environmental sciences

 rion